 - Hack Your Cough: How to recognize winter's secret danger – and how to get it off your chest.
 Learn preventive measures and recognize the symptoms and actions to take when a cough may be a sign of something serious.

 - Medical Murder Mystery: Unconvinced that the unusual behavior and death of her husband, Deven Black, could be attributed to a midlife crisis, Jill Black's research leads to the startling discovery of a rare medical condition.

 - 29 products that solve real problems: Tech companies are moving past creating "smart" products and focusing on what matters most: being useful.
 Control your coffee-maker from your smartphone and enjoy an extra wafting scent feature; a gluten-free detector to verify if that dish really matches its nutritional claims; a night-light illuminated heated toilet seat to avoid cold potty breaks; and a golf ball-sized e-Motion umbrella that opens and closes by touch, are among the latest, greatest gadgetry in ATM's 2018 tech guide.

 About AARP The Magazine

-With more than 35.2 million readers, AARP The Magazine is the world's largest circulation magazine and the definitive lifestyle publication for Americans 50+.
-AARP The Magazine delivers comprehensive content through health and fitness features, financial guidance, consumer interest information and tips, celebrity interviews, and book and movie reviews.
-AARP The Magazine was founded in 1958 and is published bimonthly in print and continually online.
-Learn more at http://www.aarp.org/magazine/.
-Twitter: http://twitter.com/AARP
+With more than 37 million readers, AARP The Magazine is the nation's largest circulation magazine – and the definitive lifestyle publication – for Americans 50 and older.
+AARP The Magazine delivers targeted content in three demographic versions – for readers age 50 to 59, 60 to 69 and 70-plus – including health and fitness features, financial guidance, consumer information and tips, celebrity interviews, and book and movie reviews.
+AARP has been publishing a magazine for members since its founding in 1958.
+AARP The Magazine is published bimonthly in print and continually online.
+Learn more at www.aarp.org/magazine/.